fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 ### Key success factors for any digitalisation project

-Succes holds in 3 words: people, processes, tools
+It holds in 3 words: people, processes, tools

 yep, its vast!

 ----

-- PEOPLE
+- **PEOPLE**
- - Right team, right support (change management), right support (politics)
- - Right roles & responsibilites, right time allocation, right individual skills and mindset
+ - Right team : right roles & responsibilites, time allocation, individual skills and mindset
- - Change management : provide right support, communication & training (are "they" ready for this?), ensure capacity to drive change if in the driver seat
+ - Change management : support users/stakeholders via communication & training
  - Stakeholders management : align interests at all levels & deal with politics (internal conflicts)

 ----

-- PROCESSES
+- **PROCESSES**
   - Are they clear over the whole process (different countries, BUs, teams) ?
   - Are they precise enough (avoid regular human intervention to clarifiy process) ?
   - A good opportunity to clarify !

+.
-- TOOLS
+- **TOOLS**
   - Avoid "tool first" approach
   - Right tool for the right need : specs, thorough thinking and choice
   - Adapt choice complexity to stake at hand
-  - Did you ever thought you got the wrong tool ?

 ----